 • Apples & Oranges Public RelationsNew York, New York

 Here we offered some helpful advice that hopefully, will make the process of negotiations with book promotion companies run smoothly.

 The main idea is that you should remain cool-headed and control your emotions not to damage a deal.

 Also, try to understand the opinion of the other party and stay positive.

-Negative attitude never did any good to anyone.
+A negative attitude never did any good for anyone.